 and .diameter

-work as normal attributes in these examples, providing a clean and Pythonic public API for your Circle
+work as normal attributes, providing a clean and Pythonic public API for your Circle

 class.